spice2x/spice2x.github.io/CONTRIBUTING.md

 Use simple English, avoid colloquialism, and use concise language, even if it's slightly technical.

+### Using OS APIs

+Avoid making permanent changes to user's OS configuration.
+For example, spice should not make a call to set power profile to Maximum Performance, or switch default audio device.
+Making the reverse call to restore settings on game shutdown is **not** good enough; there is no guarantee that spice will gracefully shutdown, since games (or spice) can crash.
+This is to avoid inadvertently putting user's PC into a bad state, which can be seen as malware-like behavior.

+Watch out for legacy OS compatibility.
+Currently, the minimum support floor is Windows 7.
+If you use any Windows API, make sure it's supported in Windows 7.
+If you need to use API that is not present in Windows 7, you must not directly link against it, otherwise spice will fail to launch on older OSes.
+Take a look at Windows 8 touch code (win8.cpp) for examples on how to discover OS APIs via pointers.

 ### Code style requirements
 * Indents are four spaces.